 The Los Angeles metropolitan region is undergoing transformational changes thanks to landmark policies and programs addressing transportation, housing, parks, and the environment.
-One of the most significant opportunities is Measure R, a sales tax measure passed in 2008 which will raise nearly $40 billion for local transportation over 30 years.
-Seventy percent of this amount will be spent on public transportation, including 12 transit lines and 43 new transit stations.
+One of the most significant opportunities is created by Measure R, a sales tax measure passed in 2008, and Measure M, a sales tax measure passed in 2016, which will together raise tens of billions of dollars for local transportation over the next decades for public transportation.

 There are many other innovative policies and initiatives at play as well, including the state’s cap-and-trade program, Metro’s Long Range Transportation Plan, the Mayor’s Sustainability Plan, LA County Parks Needs Assessment, historic efforts to clean up the Los Angeles River, and initiatives to build more affordable housing near transit.